iamvivien/iamvivien.github.io/README.md

 The player can choose a game level based on his preference via a drop-down button.

-And lastly, after the player has selected his ideal game level, he is able to play the application by pressing the start game button.
+And lastly, after the player has selected his ideal game level, a play game button appear and he is able to play the application by pressing the start game button.

 ```
 ### For SCTF Members: